 This option is configurable only when OnChip SATA Type is set to RAID or AHCI.
-Configures the operating mode of the integrated SATA3 4 and SATA3 5 connectors.
+Configures the operating mode of the integrated SATA3 4~SATA3 5 connectors.

-- ➤ As SATA Type The mode depends on the OnChip SATA Type settings. - ▶ IDE Disables RAID for the SATA controller and configures the SATA controller to IDE mode.
+▶ As SATA Type The mode depends on the OnChip SATA Type settings.

+▶ IDE Configures the SATA3 4~SATA3 5 connectors to IDE mode.
 (Default)